If you think you’re the only one hurting for money, think again: Making more money is one of the most top personal goals for people this year.

 27. Cover Letter and Resume Writer

 In a competitive job market, people are willing to pay to make their resumes stand out from the crowd.
-Professionally written resumes cost $80 to $350, but customers pay up to $700 for packages that include cover letters and follow-up notes.
-And once you get experience, high-end "executive" resume services, which include interview and salary-negotiation coaching, can cost up to $2,500.
+Professionally written resumes cost about $80 to $349.
+And once you get experience, high-end “executive” resume services, which include interview and salary-negotiation coaching, can cost more than $1,100.

 WriteZillas helps writers find people who need help sprucing up their resumes.

 Customer service is always in demand, especially when the holidays roll around.
 You can find customer service job listings on Indeed and Glassdoor.